Advising FAQs

 I have AP/IB or other outside credit.
 How can I add that to my transcript?

-Typically, advising deans add AP/IB and other outside credit to a student’s record the summer after his/her first year at Columbia.
-Please consult the Academic Planning Guide to see if AP credit or SAT II scores may place you into a higher level class or give exemption to a requirement.
+Typically, AP/IB and other outside credit is added a student’s record the summer after they complete their first year at Columbia.
+Your advising dean will enter the appropriate credits for you based on any score reports you submitted to the University.
+Please consult the Academic Planning Guide to see if AP credit may place you into a higher level class or give exemption to a requirement.

 I have non-academic questions about preparing for Columbia.